thecableguy007/ESP32-LAN8720/README.md

 Here’s what I found to be the simplest solution that I managed to make work and it works every time I boot or reboot the ESP32.

 Take a look at the PDF file for more info.
+I also have the info for the settings to also make the JL1101 ethernet that's on the DTWONDER boards work.
 I hope this will help someone else!